mm80843/T3.5/docs/Benef/PBN__Benef_587.md

 ## Articles mentionning this Benefit

 * [Towards the sustainable development of smart cities through mass video surveillance: A response to the COVID-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_117.md)

+## Name of the Benefit

+Smart city solutions can analyze real-time video data to provide insights into social distancing compliance, enabling governments to make informed decisions and implement targeted interventions.